 Due to their small stature, you may undervalue these pups, but you’ll be shocked to know that they can develop into wonderful service dogs.
 As Psychiatric Service Dogs, they can execute various duties when given positive rewards, particularly food and praise.
-They become attached to their owners and are experts at recognising behavioural changes thanks to their strong intuition.
-You can train your dog to exhibit the desired behaviour by using any of the following, like pawing, nudging, or barking.
+They become attached to their owners and are experts at recognizing behavioral changes thanks to their strong intuition.
+You can train your dog to exhibit the desired behavior by using any of the following, like pawing, nudging, or barking.

-Although Lhasa Apsos get along with kids, it is advised that you socialise with your furry buddy from an early age and keep an eye on them when engaging.
+Although Lhasa Apsos get along with kids, it is advised that you socialize with your furry buddy from an early age and keep an eye on them when engaging.

 For persons whose condition necessitates having a dog that provides them with reality affirmation, Dobermans trained as psychiatric service dogs may be especially ideal.
 When called upon, they can be trained to offer tactile stimulation (licking, nudging), which “roots” the handler in the situation and stops the issue from worsening.

 The Dobie is a trustworthy and loving breed whose commanding presence makes him an excellent fit for people who suffer from PTSD or panic attacks.
 He is also an outstanding guardian, military, and service dog.
 This devoted dog can help provide a sense of protection and security when ordinary chores like a walk to the neighborhood store seem too tricky.